 Should Franco rally the community to keep the magazine going?
 Should the print publication evolve into another entity that supports lesbian visibility?
 Or is it time to let it all go?
 With the imminent demise of her magazine bearing down, Franco reconnects with her original mission to guide her decisions.

 Cast & Crew

 Jen Rainin’s work in film is focused on building community, deepening understanding of social justice issues, and telling great stories.
-Her executive producer credits include STAGE LEFT (2011), a documentary about the history of theater in the Bay Area, and TWO SPIRITS (2009), a documentary about gender identity in Native American cultures which aired on Independent Lens.
+Her EP credits include STAGE LEFT (2011), a documentary about the history of theater in the Bay Area, and TWO SPIRITS (2009), a documentary about gender identity in Native American cultures which aired on Independent Lens.
 AHEAD OF THE CURVE is her directorial debut.

 Meshell Ndegeocello is an authentic musical thinker and an uncompromising artist.
 A bass player above all else, Meshell brings her warm, fat, and melodic groove to everything she does and has appeared alongside the Rolling Stones, Madonna, Alanis Morrisette, James Blood Ulmer, The Blind Boys of Alabama, Tony Allen, John Medeski, Billy Preston, and Chaka Khan.
 Meshell’s composing credits include QUEEN SUGAR and THE HOUSE ON COCO ROAD.